har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 * Ensure the serial debug monitor is visible, then reset or power-cycle the ESP32-C3 module.

 `Rev B hardware`
 * Ensure the vario is switched off.
 Connect the USB cable from your PC to the vario.
-Short the on-board flash & debug jumper/spdt switch (JP1 or SW2).
+Press and hold the PCCA button.
+Now close the flash/debug jumper or slide switch (JP1 or SW2).
+Release the PCCA button.
 You will see the CDC port show up as a new serial port.
 On Ubuntu it will be `/dev/ttyACMx` instead of `/dev/ttyUSBx`.
-If you have not already done this, select this new port as the upload and monitor port in platformio.ini.
+Set this new port as the upload and monitor port in platformio.ini.

 * Select `Build` and then `Upload` to build and flash the application firmware binary.

-* To see  serial debug prints and prompts on boot, open the flash & debug jumper/spdt switch (JP1/SW2)to turn off the vario.
-Select `Monitor` in VSC and then switch on the vario using the `PWR` button or short the flash & debug jumper/spdt switch (JP1/SW2).
+* To see  serial debug prints and prompts on boot, open the flash/debug jumper / slide switch (JP1/SW2) to turn off the vario.
+Select `Monitor` in VSC and then switch on the vario using the `PWR` button.

-* For both Rev A and Rev B hardware : since there is no calibration data on first power up after a full flash erase and upload, you will see a calibration error message.
+* For both Rev A and Rev B hardware : After a full chip erase and firmware upload, there is no calibration data.
+So you will see a calibration error message.
 Follow the prompts to calibrate both accelerometer and gyroscope.
+Once complete, the calibration parameters will be saved to flash.

 [This is a startup serial monitor log after a full flash erase, i.e. no calibration parameters.](docs/first_boot_log.txt)
 * The gyroscope is re-calibrated each time on power-up.
-You should leave the vario undisturbed when you hear the count-down beeps for gyroscope calibration.
+You should leave the vario un-disturbed when you hear the count-down beeps for gyroscope calibration.
 If the vario is disturbed during the gyro calibration process, it will use the last saved gyro calibration parameters.

 # WiFi Configuration